clawpack/doc/doc/refinement.rst

 Often this ends up refining the entire ocean when in fact only some waves are of interest.
-In this case one can use `regions` as described in :ref:`refinement_regions` to limit refinement to certain space-time regions.
+In this case one can use `regions` as described in :ref:`flagregions` to limit refinement to certain space-time regions.

 Alternatively, starting in Version 5.6.0 one can use adjoint flagging (see :ref:`adjoint`) to better select the waves that will reach a particular